Modeling holographic dark energy with particle and future horizons: Thermodynamics

 and as previously found, for $\omega^{-}_{1}$ we can have a phantom behavior.
 However, given that the chemical potential is negative, if the following condition for the phantom regime is fulfilled

-then the product $T^{-}_{1}S^{-}_{1}$ will be positive leading to $T^{-}_{1} > 0$ simultaneously with $S^{-}_{1} > 0$ always that $Q > 0$ and $\nu > 0$.
-As commented previously, the chemical potential seems to have an important role at cosmological level.
+or equivalently, $Q > -\nu (1+\omega^{-}_{1})\rho^{-}_{1}$, then the product $T^{-}_{1}S^{-}_{1}$ will be positive leading to $T^{-}_{1} > 0$ simultaneously with $S^{-}_{1} > 0$.
+As commented previously, the chemical potential seems to have an important role at cosmological level in the phantom regime.
 A recent work shows that if the dark sector is decoupled from the Standard Model fields, one way to assign it a temperature under certain considerations is given by the introduction of chemical potential, in consequence the dark matter could be warm or cold \cite{chemical}.
 It is worthy to mention that despite the fact of having positive entropy and positive temperature for the phantom regime, given that we are considering an interacting scheme, the entropy must have a decreasing behavior.
-Therefore, these thermodynamics issues could be solved by the inclusion of some other effects in the fluid or by extending the standard thermodynamics scheme.\\
+Therefore, these thermodynamics issues could be solved by the inclusion of some other effects in the fluid or by extending the standard thermodynamics scheme.\\ As final comment for this section, note that from the Eq. (\ref{eq:interaction}) we can have